syncfusion-content/wpf-docs/wpf/SfChart3D/Adornments/Labels.md

 ## Smart Labels

 When you have more datapoints in Pie or Doughnut series, the adornment labels might get overlap with each other.
-SfChart provides built-in support to avoid these overlapping by using [`EnableSmartLabels`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.CircularSeriesBase~EnableSmartLabels.html#) property.
+SfChart3D provides built-in support to avoid these overlapping by using [`EnableSmartLabels`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.CircularSeriesBase~EnableSmartLabels.html#) property.

 The following code example demonstrates the EnableSmartLabels property: